Tourism in Germany

-Germany is the eighth-most-visited country in the world, with a total of 407.26 million overnights during 2012.
+Germany is the seventh-most-visited country in the world, with a total of 407.26 million overnights during 2012.
 This number includes 68.83 million nights by foreign visitors, the majority of foreign tourists in 2009 coming from the Netherlands, the United Kingdom, and Switzerland (see table).
 Additionally, more than 30% of Germans spend their holiday in their own country.
 According to Travel and Tourism Competitiveness Reports, Germany is ranked 3 out of 136 countries in the 2017 report, and is rated as one of the safest travel destinations worldwide.

 In 2012, over 30.4 million international tourists arrived in Germany, bringing over US$38 billion in international tourism receipts to the country.
-Domestic and international travel and tourism combined directly to contribute over EUR43.2 billion to the German GDP.
+Domestic and international travel and tourism combined directly contribute over EUR43.2 billion to the German GDP.
 Including indirect and induced impacts, the industry contributes 4.5% of German GDP and supports 2 million jobs (4.8% of total employment).
 The ITB Berlin is the world's leading tourism trade fair.

-According to surveys, the top three reasons for tourists to come to Germany, are the German culture, outdoor activities, the countryside and rural areas, and the German cities.
+According to surveys, the top three reasons for tourists to come to Germany are the German culture, outdoor activities, German holidays and festivities, the countryside and rural areas, and the German cities.

 History

 The history of tourism in Germany goes back to cities and landscapes being visited for education and recreation.
 From the late 18th century onwards, cities like Dresden, Munich, Weimar and Berlin were major stops on a European Grand tour.

 Spas and Seaside resorts on the North and Baltic Sea (e.g. Rugia and Usedom islands, Heiligendamm, the islands Norderney and Sylt) particularly developed during the 19th and early 20th century, when major train routes were built to connect the seaside spas to urban centers.
-An extense bathing and recreation industry materialized in Germany around 1900.
+An extensive bathing and recreation industry materialized in Germany around 1900.
 At rivers and close to natural landscapes (along the Middle Rhine valley and in Saxon Switzerland for example) many health spas, hotels and recreational facilities were established since the 19th century.

 Since the end of World War II tourism has expanded greatly, as many tourists visit Germany to experience a sense of European history and the diverse German landscape.
 The country features 14 national parks, including the Jasmund National Park, the Vorpommern Lagoon Area National Park, the Müritz National Park, the Wadden Sea National Parks, the Harz National Park, the Hainich National Park, the Saxon Switzerland National Park, the Bavarian Forest National Park and the Berchtesgaden National Park.
 In addition, there are 14 Biosphere Reserves, as well as 98 nature parks.

 The countryside has a pastoral aura, while the bigger cities exhibit both a modern and classical feel.
 Small and medium-sized cities often preserved their historical appearance and have old towns with remarkable architectural heritage – these are called Altstadt in German.